ukb-dt/ug/index.md

 \int E_x , dt + \epsilon_x t + C_x
 $$

 The accumulated flow.
 By the time you arrive home, the system has integrated the whole trajectory.
-The constants — your prior experience, your embodied knowledge of those roads, the “C_x” of being a Kampala kid who internalized the city’s flows long before doing MPH or PhDc — dominate the dynamics.
+The constants — your prior experience, your embodied knowledge of those roads, the “$C_x$” of being a Kampala kid who internalized the city’s flows long before doing MPH or PhDc — dominate the dynamics.

 In short: you returned at 3 a.m. because once you stepped off the ridge, the mountain had already decided.
 You weren’t choosing in that moment; the landscape of prior habits, familiarity, topography, and night-time city dynamics shaped the brook.